royalapplications/royalvnc/USAGE.md

                 didUpdateFramebuffer framebuffer: VNCFramebuffer,
                 x: UInt16, y: UInt16,
                 width: UInt16, height: UInt16) {
-    // TODO: Only update updatedRegion part of the image self.view.layer?.contents = framebuffer.cgImage
+    // TODO: Only invalidate the part of the image that was updated, indicated by the x, y, width and height parameters self.view.layer?.contents = framebuffer.cgImage
 }
 ```